 In preparation for the kick-off meeting, the A-E shall review, to the extent available, the project DD Form 1391; other functional criteria; the customer concept design (CCD) for Air Force projects or the project definition report (PDR) for Army projects; applicable technical criteria, design guides, and standards; and installation-specific plans or guidance.
-If available, the A-E shall review a space allocation table may be provided prior to or during the kick-off meeting.
+The A-E shall review a space allocation table provided by the customer prior to or during the kick-off meeting, if the table is provided.